nationalarchives/dr2-ingest-parsed-court-document-event-handler/README.md

 * Untars it
 * Uploads all files from the package to S3 with a UUID.
 This includes files we don't care about but it's easier than trying to parse json on the fly
 * Parses the metadata json from the package.
-* Gets a series and department code from a static map based on the cite.
+* Gets a series and department code from a static Map, based on the cite.
 * Generates the bagit files and uploads them to S3 in memory.
-* Copies the docx and metadata files into the data/ directory
+* Copies the docx and metadata files into the `data/` directory
 * Starts a step function execution with the judgment details.

-The department and series lookup is very judgment specific but this can be changed if we start taking in other transfers.
+The department and series lookup is very judgment-specific but this can be changed if we start taking in other transfers.

 [Link to the infrastructure code](https://github.com/nationalarchives/dp-terraform-environments/blob/main/ingest_parsed_court_document_event_handler.tf)